How Potatoes Can Reduce Grocery Bills

 First, let’s talk nutrients, specifically protein, because protein is often the most expensive nutrient we require.

-Based on a 2,000-calorie-per-day diet, the FDA tells us we need to consume at least 50 grams of protein per day.
+Based on a 2,000-calorie-per-day diet, the FDA tells us we should consume at least 50 grams of protein daily.
 That probably equates to 25 grams per person for your family’s evening meal, which likens to three ounces and is the size of a deck of cards.

-Note: This information is based on people over five years old, varies if you’re working out or trying to lose weight.
+Note: This information is based on people over five years old and varies if you’re working out or trying to lose weight.
 Diabetics or anyone under medical care should follow their doctor’s specified diet suggestions.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.